 Most PGA Tour events have a cut after two rounds, or 36 holes, down to a field for the final two rounds.
 As of the 2019-2020 season, the cut rule is down to the top 65 players and ties, with those players getting to finish out the tournament.

-Before this season, the PGA Tour cut rule was to the top 70 and ties after 36 holes.
+Before the 2018-2019 season, the PGA Tour cut rule was to the top 70 and ties after 36 holes.
 All players could finish the tournament, provided less than 78 players finishing inside the 36-hole cut line.
+(Here are the PGA Tour events without a cut.)

 All players who make the 36-hole cut are paid according to the PGA Tour purse distribution guidance.